-With these ridiculously hot temps we’ve been having this spring and summer, the last thing I want to get at a summer race is a short-sleeve shirt.
-Dear Race Directors: If your race takes place in June, July, August, go with tanks/singlets instead.
+When it’s hot in the summer, the last thing I want to get at a race is a short-sleeve tech shirt.

 If you regularly sign up for race, you’ll start to acquire quite a collection of race shirts.
 Luckily they are mostly drifit/performance/tech material.
 But, they are all short-sleeved.
 (I even got a long sleeve race shirt in May!
 Oh the humanity.)
 Which is fine in early spring when the high is 60.
 But my “short-sleeve shirts” to “necessity of short-sleeves” ratio is getting imbalanced.

 So I decided to solve that problem.